Chess (2006 film)

 Chess is a 2006 Indian Malayalam-language action thriller film directed by Raj Babu.
-Dileep plays the male protagonist and Bhavana is his heroine.
-The film also stars Ashish Vidyarthi, Jagathy Sreekumar, Harisree Ashokan, Vijayaraghavan and Rajyalakshmi.
+Dileep plays the male protagonist and Bhavana as the heroine.

 Plot

 Vijayakrishnan is an ordinary man who longs for his father's love.
 After his father's premeditated death, as the only heir to all his father's property, he is betrayed by his trusted lawyer who confirms his documents as fake.
 The people who are after Vijayakrishnan's father's wealth, murder his mother in front of him by dousing her with gasoline and burning her.
 Vijayakrishnan is then beaten unconscious by them.
 To get his revenge on the criminals who killed his parents and cheated him out of his wealth, Vijayakrishnan pretends to be blind and deceives them, one by one.
 The ensuing incidents shape the rest of the film.

 Soundtrack

 The movie features a soundtrack composed by Berny Ignatius and lyrics written by Vayalar Sarathchandra Varma.